OpenTOPAS/TOPAS_Official_Documentation/parameters/GUI.rst

 Context menu and duplication
 ----------------------------
 - Right-click a geometry or source header in the tree to duplicate it.
-- **Duplicate Geometry** copies a component; you can override translation/rotation before creating the copy.
+- **Duplicate Geometry** copies a component; you can override translation/rotation before creating the copy. **Duplicates have not changable parameters**.
 - **Duplicate Geometry Tree** copies a component and all descendants using a chosen prefix while remapping parents inside the subtree.
 - **Duplicate Source** is available only before the first run.
 Scorers cannot be duplicated because key scorer parameters are read-only.